-6. Where applicable, adjust the eligible date range and determine how multiple values are scored.
-This is required for fields that can have more than one result (e.g. test scores, assignment scores, interview scores, etc.).
+- Where applicable, adjust the eligible date range and determine how multiple values are scored.
+This is required for fields that can have more than one result (e.g., test scores, assignment scores, interview scores, etc.).
 The options are:

-Note: In some situations, such as using standardized tests, the highest score in different sections may not have been obtained in the same test.
-Select Maximum for each section to obtain a “super score” that presents the best scores for each section, regardless of whether they were obtained during the same session.
-Select Highest Overall to select the score that came from the test with the best overall result.
+In some situations, such as using standardized tests, the highest score in different sections may not have been obtained in the same test.
+The difference between Maximum and Highest Overall scores is described below.

 Creating Point Tables